 ‘Even or greater’ refers to the amount of exchange funds required to acquire a replacement property in a 1031 exchange.
 To completely defer taxes owed on capital gains, your replacement property acquisition cost must be equal to or greater than the value of your exchange funds.
 The value of your exchange funds typically represents the equity, the debt and any profits earned from the sale of a relinquished investment property.

 Many assume ‘even or greater’ means that the purchase value of the replacement property must be equal to or greater than the sale value of the relinquished property.
 This, however, is inaccurate.
 Transaction fees from the sale of a property will reduce the value of the exchange funds, so the purchase price of the replacement property will not have to evenly match the sales price of the relinquished property.
-Likewise, transaction fees required for the purchase of replacement property can be paid using exchange funds, also lowering the necessary value of the purchase price.
+Likewise, transaction fees required for the purchase of the replacement property can be paid using exchange funds, also lowering the necessary value of the purchase price.

 For example, let’s say you sold a property for $550,000, paying $30,000 in transaction fees.
 If you had $225,000 equity in the property and $275,000 in remaining debt on the property, you net about $20,000 in profits.
-The value of your exchange funds is total of these amounts, or roughly $520,000.
+The value of your exchange funds is the total of these amounts, or roughly $520,000.
 If you’re anticipating about $20,000 in acquisition fees, you should look for a property with a purchase price around $500,000 to qualify for your exchange as an evenly valued replacement property.
 Any property priced higher than this that would require a contribution of personal funds would also be eligible for your exchange, qualifying as a greater valued replacement property.

 Ensuring that the replacement property value is equal to or greater than the value of your exchange funds will help you prevent incurring taxable boot when you complete your exchange.
-Cash boot occurs when all of the exchange funds are not used on qualifying acquisition expenses.
+Cash boot occurs when all of the exchange funds are not used for qualifying acquisition expenses.

-Expenses that can be paid using exchange funds include: sales commissions, legal fees, escrow fees, inspection fees, title insurance fees, recording fees, document fees, notary fees, and others.
-Expenses that cannot be paid using exchange fees include: utility costs, mortgage points, mortgage insurance, property insurance, HOA dues, property repairs or termite work, and others.
+Expenses that can be paid using exchange funds include sales commissions, legal fees, escrow fees, inspection fees, title insurance fees, recording fees, document fees, notary fees, and others.
+Expenses that cannot be paid using exchange fees include utility costs, mortgage points, mortgage insurance, property insurance, HOA dues, property repairs or termite work, and others.